-Our network consists of 7 components: leaf, node, and tree encoders; leaf, node, and tree decoders; and a node classifier.
+Our network consists of 7 components: leaf encoder, node encoder, tree encoder, leaf decoder, node decoder, tree decoder and node classifier.
 The octree is encoded from the leaves up.
 The leaf encoder encodes the leaves and produces a multi-channel 3D code for each leaf.
 For each non-leaf node, the node encoder combines codes from each of its children until the root is reached, again producing a multi-channel 3D code for each node.
 Finally the tree encoder converts a multi-channel 3D code into a compact 1D feature vector.
 To produce an octree from a compact code, the corresponding decoders reverse the encoding process.
 The only difference is that we need to determine if a given node is an internal node or a leaf and the node classifier is used to make that determination.
 We describe the octree representation and each component in more detail in the following sections.

-3.1.
-Octree representation
+3.1 Octree representation